This post may contain affiliate links. You can view our affiliate disclosure here.

 How It Works

-Want to take things to the next level but the HD Golf simulator is just too much?
+Want to take things to the next level, but the options above just aren’t doing it for you?
 Then check out the Sports Series Simulator by Full Swing.

 It’s not only officially licensed by the PGA Tour, but it’s also the simulator that Golf Channel features on-air in their studio (you may have seen it in action!).
-Many top Tour pros use Full Swing simulators including Jordan Spieth and Gary Woodland.
+Many top pros use Full Swing simulators such as Jordan Spieth and Gary Woodland.

 How It Works

-This simulator has the best in-class camera-based technology on the market.
+This simulator has some of the best in-class camera-based technology on the market.

 Using special high-speed cameras and Ion3 technology, it measures the club at impact and measures the ball mid-flight to produce precise and reliable shot data.
 You can also view HD playback of your impact with the ball.